I’m a smartphone customer just like you. This past week, I returned my T-Mobile Vibrant after testing it for a week.

-Smartphone Customer Expectations Rising
+Smartphone Customer Sophistication Increasing

 In the case of the Samsung Vibrant, three factors caused me to return it Poor 3G reception inside my townhouse, fast battery drain and the inability to adjust movement sensitivity, causing applications to suddenly launch on their own.
 A fluke?
 After spending an hour last night reading T-Mobile Vibrant forum customers talking about similar experiences, I think not.

-This article, though, is not about the Vibrant.
-I’m more concerned about rising customer expectations about “smartphones.”
+But I’m more concerned about rising smartphone customer expectations.
 The media, encouraged by the mobile industry, haven’t educated consumers about the limitations of always-on devices.
 Online publishers have convinced their readers that smartphones can do anything and everything.

-Before mobile phones became “smart,” most cell phone owners were satisfied with clear voice calls, fast texting and games.
-Phone users didn’t expect blazing 3G/4G web surfing, 1 Ghz processors, streaming video, social networking, GPS mapping, 8 megapixel digital cameras, capacitive high resolution screens, theater quality sound or mobile apps.
-Few of these sophisticated features were available circa 2007 until Apple released the iPhone in 2007.
+Before mobile phones became “smart,” most cell owners were satisfied with clear voice calls, fast texting and and monthly bills.
+Phone users didn’t expect blazing 3G/4G web surfing, 1 Ghz processors, streaming video, social networking, GPS mapping, 8 megapixel digital cameras, high resolution screens, theater quality sound or mobile apps.
+Few of these sophisticated features were available until Apple released the iPhone in 2007.
 The “smartphone customer” didn’t exist.